 Common Types of Shoes

 These shoes are designed for those runners who either underpronate or correctly pronate.
 Contrary to popular belief held by some, pronation is not a bad thing, overpronating, or not being able to control it is.
 Neutral Cushioning shoes, just like their name implies, provides equal density cushioning throughout the shoes.
 The lack of a more dense material under the arch promotes natural arch drop.
 While cushioning is great, you don’t want too much because that can lead to a slowing down of the natural running mechanics.
 These shoes are typically lighter in weight due to the less dense sole and lack of arch support materials.

 Stability shoes are for those runners who need some assistance with pronation control and/or support but not the maximum control that a motion control shoe would provide.
 Stability shoes also provide a dual density shoe sole.
 Typically the arch support is a different color which indicates the more dense material which provides resistance to overpronation.
 These shoes are usually a little heavier in weight.

 This is the most restrictive/supportive type of shoe.
 The motion control shoe is designed for those runners who demonstrate moderate to severe overpronation.
 Lighter individuals would be better served in a stability shoe due to the restrictive nature of the motion control shoe, as these shoes are generally designed for individuals over 225#.
 They have features which work to counter this overpronation including stiffer heels and straight lasts.

 This is probably the most asked about shoe type recently.
-Over the past 5 years, there has been a major push by shoe manufacturers to a more “natural” running style, and this has quickly dominated the running world.
+Over the past 5-10 years, there has been a major push by shoe manufacturers to a more “natural” running style.
 The “natural” running style is running on your forefoot, while traditional shoes commonly result in a heelstrike pattern due to the elevated heel cushion.
 Supporters claim the natural running style leads to reduced impact on the feet, therefore reducing injury risk.